phpList/phplist-plugin-restapi/plugins/restapi/README.md

-#phpList API
+#phpList REST API v1
 REST API as a plugin to [phpList](https://www.phplist.com)

+This plugin has been depreciated by the phpList REST API v2 (a second plugin within this repository).

-This is the new official location for the plugin as of June 1st 2014
+This is the official location of the first REST API Plugin for phpList as of June 1st 2014.

 Two plugins inside this repo: "restapi" and "restapi-test"